The SAGES Program and Physical Education – Effective Fall 2018

 As an alternative to these topical seminars, some students may choose FSCC 110: Foundations of College Writing, designed to provide additional writing support.

-Students for whom English is a second language and who would benefit from an initial focus on academic English will enroll in FSAE 100: Academic English during the fall semester and then continue with FSCC 100: The Life of the Mind (four credit hours) in the spring to complete their First Seminar requirement.
-Some students for whom English is a second language will go straight into FSCC 100: Life of the Mind in the fall semester.
+Students for whom English is a second language and who would benefit from an initial focus on academic English will enroll in FSAE 100: Academic English (three credit-hours) during the fall semester and then continue with FSCC 100: The Life of the Mind (four credit-hours) in the spring to complete their First Seminar requirement.
+Some students for whom English is a second language will go directly into FSCC 100: Life of the Mind in the fall semester.

 University Seminar: Thinking About the Natural World (USNA 2xx)